DoctorWkt/CSCvon8/Docs/building_the_CSCvon8.md

 If you have the "2019/06/01" version of the PCB, then the UM245R is oriented so that the USB connect points upwards to the edge of the PCB.
-Also, there is a 330pF capacitor, C2, right next to the PClo 74LS593 chip, as show in these pictures.
+Also, there is a 330pF capacitor, C2, right next to the IC9 74LS593
+chip, as shown in these pictures.

 ![](Figs/UM245R_vertical.png)